wyyqwqq/Tensorflow-gpu-on-MAC-High-Sierra-10.13.5-with-Python-2.7/README.md

 ### 10. Configuration
-  Run following code in Terminal:<br>
+  Run following code under current folder in Terminal:<br>

-    ./configure<br>
+    ./configure
-  You will get following:
+  You will get following info:

     You have bazel 0.10.0 installed: